JohnDope90/Group2/A2/Presentation_18-11-2024.md

 * Seems useful, area optimising is important for large constructions
     * Optimises square meter price per office worker
-* A challenge to do the optimisation, BUT
+* A challenge to do the optimisation
-* Also a challenge to find required information (floor area)
+* BUT, also a challenge to find required information (floor area)
-    * This shouldn't be the case.
-Perhaps solveable if there were modelling guidelines in general..
+    * This shouldn't be the case in an ideal world.
+Perhaps solveable if there were better modelling guidelines..

 #### Group 9 - Assessing Fire Requirements